ducksdev/duck_hud/README.md

 # duck_hud
  Hud for ML_NEEDS, might update this in the future with more designs.
 Feel free to edit as you desire.

+ Does contain features to add stress/oxygen etc already (they are just commented out in html)

 ![alt text](https://i.imgur.com/aaHpzh2.png)